Sensors for Downhole Rock Properties

 Project: Sensors for Downhole Rock Properties

-Project Leaders: Anton Kepic (Curtin University)
+Project Leader: Anton Kepic (Curtin University)

 To improve the efficiency and effectiveness of drilling by developing sensors to characterise hard rock geology while it is being drilled.
 These measurements of physical, petrophysical and chemical properties may be used for immediate feedback in ongoing drilling activity.